 An Imperative for Excellence: Performing at the Highest Levels as guided by the Mission

-Accountability for Results: An outcomes driven higher education system
+Accountability: An outcomes driven higher education system

 Quality: Focus and commitment to timely graduation and a high value education